CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Working with your virtual Desktop

-Once your private virtual computer (Desktop) is launched, each CSC project member can securely connect to from their browser, at any time.
+Once your private virtual computer (Desktop) is launched, each CSC project member can securely connect to from their browser at any time.

-When you log in to SD Desktop **Homepage**,  you will be able to access your private Desktop in:
+When you log in to SD Desktop **Homepage**,  you will be able to access your virtual Desktop in:

 * **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed the virtual Desktop)

 * **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
 If you click on the connection ID you will also access your Desktop.

 ![Access-virtual-Desktop](images/desktop/desktop-4.png)